keenanpayne/keenanpayne.com/_posts/2021-07-12-confusion.md

   twitter_image:
 ---

 Unprompted, I receive a message from George Hoqqanen, a friend and mentor of mine, with a simple question: "what are you confused about?"

 Huh, that's broad.
-The question is so broad that I've procrastinated responding to this message for a week, and aside from some internal mental digressions, I haven't given the question much thought.
+So broad that I've procrastinated responding to this message for a week, and aside from some internal mental digressions, I haven't given the question much thought.
 Every time I ask myself this question, I find myself at the tail-end of a mental avalanche, buried beneath a pile of unknowing.
 And who's to blame me when confronted with a question whose answers reveal more obscurity than clarity?

 I'm going to work my way down this mountain by asking one question at a time.

-What am I confused about?
-Many things.
+**What am I confused about?
+Many things.**

 ---